Australia's central bank sees steep contraction, keeps rates unchanged

 The Reserve Bank of Australia (RBA) ended its monthly policy meeting by holding interest rates at a record low of 0.25 per dent, as expected, and recommiting to buy as much government debt as needed to keep three-year bond yields down near 0.25 per dent.

-In its policy deliberations, the RBA considered a range of scenarios but the baseline case was for economic output to shrink by 10 per dent in the first half and 6 per dent for all of 2020.
-That would be followed by a bounce of around 6 per dent next year.
+In its policy deliberations, the RBA considered a range of scenarios but the baseline case was for economic output to shrink by 10 per cent in the first half and 6 per cent for all of 2020.
+That would be followed by a bounce of around 6 per cent next year.

-The unemployment rate would double to around 10 per dent in coming months and would still be above 7 per dent at the end of next year.
+The unemployment rate would double to around 10 per cent in coming months and would still be above 7 per cent at the end of next year.

 If the lifting of restrictions was delayed or needed to be reimposed, the outcomes could be more challenging, he added.